AlexJCameron/AlexJCameron.github.io/index.markdown

 ---

 <p>
+My research interests are primarily in galaxy evolution.
+In particular, I use deep spectroscopy of galaxies to understand the properties of their stellar populations and interstellar medium, and how these shape that evolution.
-I am an Australian astronomer interested in using observations to understand the chemical evolution of galaxies.
-I am a member of the James Webb Space Telescope (JWST) JADES GTO program which is performing a large survey of galaxies at high-redshift, providing unprecedented new insights into galaxy evolution in the early Universe.
-Additionally, I'm also interested in using integral-field spectroscopy from ground-based observatories to study inflows and outflows of gas in low-redshift galaxies.
+I am heavily involved with with James Webb Space Telescope (JWST) observations of high-redshift galaxies and am a member of the James Webb Space Telescope (JWST) JADES GTO program, the largest JWST galaxy evolution program to date.
+I also have extensive experience using integral-field spectroscopy from ground-based observatories to study low-redshift galaxies in great detail.
 </p>

 <p>